dtudk/pythonsupport-page/docs/recommendations/conda.rst

    to ensure no terms of service violation.

-Miniconda will be installed if you follow the :ref:`installation instructions <install-python>`.
+Since July 2025, Anaconda has changed its approach to enforcing the license terms of service.
+We there do not recommend installing Miniconda either.

-The change is a one-time change that defaults the installation sources to the correct tree.
+If you still want to use Miniconda, here is a one-time change that defaults the installation sources to the correct tree.

 .. code-block:: shell